Artists' Views on Robotics Involvement in Painting Productions: Study Method

 \subsection{Participants}

-Participants were recruited through targeted outreach to local artists, painters, and galleries in Ann Arbor and Detroit areas.
-Individuals were asked to complete an eligibility questionnaire through the platform Qualtrics (available on OSF in Appendix\_a \footnote{\url{https://osf.io/yhca7/}}), which allowed us to select only professional artists working within the context of abstract art.
+Participants were recruited through targeted outreach to local artists, painters, and galleries in Ann Arbor and Detroit metropolitan areas.
+Individuals were asked to complete an eligibility questionnaire through the platform Qualtrics (available on OSF in Appendix\_a \footnote{Open Science Framework project related to this submission: \url{https://osf.io/yhca7/overview}}), which allowed us to select only professional artists working within the context of abstract art.
 All participants read and signed an Informed Consent.
-The research has been approved by the University of Michigan's Institutional Review Board (IRB) [HUM$00273497$].
-Upon completion of all experimental sessions, participants received compensation of 300\$.
-From this initial contact network, we were able to recruit \textbf{$8$} participants who met our eligibility criteria and agreed to take part in the study.
-These participants are described in Table~\ref{tab:participants}.
-In our sample, only one participant (A$8$) had previously interacted with a robot, while four artists (A$1$, A$2$, A$3$, and A$8$) reported having collaborated with other artists in painting before.
+The research has been approved by the University of Michigan Institutional Review Board (IRB) [HUM$00273497$].
+Upon completion of all experimental sessions, participants received a compensation of \$300.
+Our study sample included \textbf{$8$} participants who met our eligibility criteria and agreed to enroll in the study.
+Participants were paired, balancing for gender and age (see Table~\ref{tab:participants}).
+From our sample, one participant (A$8$) had previously interacted with a robot, while four artists (A$1$, A$2$, A$3$, and A$8$) reported having collaborated with others in painting before.